All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

-The writers characterized as uh livid.
+The Reuters characterized as livid.

-And there were some responses to my question about are you upset that Trump says he may pull back on prosecuting Hillary?
+And there were some responses to my question about, are you upset that Trump says he may pull back on prosecuting Hillary?

 There was some people not upset about it.